ANDREYDEN/Statera/README.md

 - Create an iOS/Android app in the Firebase console
 - Include your `google-services.json` and `GoogleService-Info.plist` to the proper places as described in the [docs](https://firebase.google.com/docs/flutter/setup?platform=android)

-### Environment

-- A `.env` file is required and must not be empty
-- Copy the `.env.example` file and fill in the values

-### Commands
-- `flutter run` - runs the project
-- `flutterfire configure` - initializes the connection between you Firebase project and this Flutter project
-- `derry emulate` - runs Firebase emulators for local development
-- `derry test` - runs the tests

-Full list of commands can be found in the `pubspec.yaml` file

 ## Development

 To run the project locally follow these steps: